test1477/dfdfd/README.md

-You're right!
-If the **customer SPN** is only assigned roles to the **App Resource Group (App RG)**, and there is **no outputs.tf in the Landing Zone repo**, we can simplify the updates.
-Below, I will correctly detail only the **necessary updates** for the Landing Zone and Component repositories while clarifying the correct approach:
+Based on the files you shared, your **component repo** is already well-structured with data sources, module outputs, and `locals` for managing resource group details and other configuration.
+Here's how we can integrate the **RBAC role assignment for the customer SPN** step by step while leveraging the existing outputs and avoiding redundancy:

 ---

-## **Landing Zone Repo Updates**

-Since the Landing Zone repo doesn't have an `outputs.tf` file, and we are only assigning RBAC roles to the **App RG**, we don't need to propagate unnecessary outputs.
-Instead, we will dynamically construct the scope for the App RG directly in the Component Repo.
+## **Step-by-Step Integration**

 ### **Step 1: Update `variables.tf`**

-Define the following variables in the **Landing Zone Repo**:
+Add new variables for the customer SPN object ID and the RBAC roles to be assigned:

 ```hcl
 variable "customer_spn_object_id" {